 As tempting as it may be to chuck all your clothes into the washing machine at once, we highly recommend washing in smaller loads if odors and smells are an issue for you.

 Washing a fewer number of garments will increase accessibility to water and detergent.
 Therefore, you get a much fresher and cleaner load of laundry.

-The same applies when it comes to your clothes dryer.
+The same applies for your clothes dryer.
 Overfilling it results in damp smelling clothes.
-Additionally, it also causes the dryer to overheat and pose a fire threat.
+It also causes the dryer to overheat and pose a fire threat.

 6. Lay Off the Laundry Detergent

 This last point may seem counterintuitive, but using too much laundry detergent can actually cause your garments to end up more acrid than aromatic.

 Interestingly, the reason for this is by using too much laundry detergent or softener you end up trapping bacteria that are living inside your clothes in thick, soapy suds that end up doing the very opposite of cleaning.